weaveworks/weave-gitops-private/docs/adrs/0016-create-enterprise-version-of-tf-controller.md

-# 16. create the enterprise version of TF-controller
+# 16. Create the enterprise version of TF-controller

+Date: 2022-12-20

 ## Status

 Proposed

 ## Context
-  - TF-Controller is an open-source project that is maintained by a team of software engineers.
+  - TF-Controller is [an open-source project](https://github.com/weaveworks/tf-controller) that is maintained by a team of Weaveworks engineers and external contributors.
-  - Customers are requesting features that should be paid features of TF-Controller.
+  - Customers are requesting features that should be paid features of TF-Controller, for example [interlock #238](https://github.com/weaveworks/weave-gitops-interlock/issues/238).
   - There is confusion over the boundary of work for the open-source version of TF-Controller and its integration as part of our product engineering work.

-## Implications
-  - The development of an "Enterprise" version of TF-controller could help to address the confusion around the boundary of work for the open-source version and provide a clear separation between paid and unpaid features.
-This could help to mitigate issues with customers requesting paid features for free.
-  - Building the Enterprise version on top of the open-source version and integrating it into the WGE system could be a complex process that requires significant development and testing efforts.
-This could impact the team's overall productivity and timeline for delivering new features and updates.

 ## Decisions
   - The team will create an "Enterprise" version of TF-Controller that includes all of the features of the open-source version, as well as additional features developed by our product engineering team (Denim).
   - The Enterprise version will be built on top of the open-source version and integrated into our WGE system as part of the product engineering work.

-## Rationale
-  - Creating an Enterprise version of TF-Controller will help to address the confusion around the boundary of work for the open-source version and provide a clear separation between paid and unpaid features.
-  - Building the Enterprise version on top of the open-source version and integrating it into the WGE system will allow us to leverage the existing codebase and add additional features as needed.
-  - This approach will allow us to better meet the needs of our customers and provide a clear value proposition for the paid Enterprise version of TF-Controller.
+    - TF-controller Enterprise and TF-controller OSS will share the same code base.
+    - TF-controller Enterprise should be progressive and driven by Weaveworks business context.
+For example, the need to separate it as an enterprise repo stemmed from an enterprise feature request.
+    - Licensing is not a problem because TF-controller OSS is MPL 2.0.

 ## Consequences
   - Creating the Enterprise version of TF-Controller will require additional development and testing efforts.